 Items include a grilled cheese made with buns instead of bread, and a peanut butter bacon burger.

-11. They've recently started replacing their standard frozen, crinkle-cut fries with hand-cut, twice-cooked, skin-on fries
+11. They replaced their standard frozen, crinkle-cut fries with hand-cut, twice-cooked, skin-on fries for about a year

 12. Shake Shack breakfast sandwiches exist

 There's a sausage, egg & cheese, a bacon, egg & cheese, and just an egg & cheese, all served on toasted potato buns.
-Unfortunately, the JFK Airport Shake Shack in Terminal 4 is the only location in the world that serves them.
+Unfortunately, the JFK Airport Shake Shack in Terminal 4 and Grand Central

 13. Shake Shack launched a group running club in March 2013 called Shack Track and Field